Follow Us

 (2) Additionally, It regulates blood pressure by influencing blood vessel construction and the release of certain hormones involved in blood pressure control.

-(4) Cortisol levels naturally fluctuate throughout the day, peaking in the morning to help wake us up and gradually decreasing towards the evening to promote sleep.
+(4) Its levels naturally fluctuate throughout the day, peaking in the morning to help wake us up and gradually decreasing towards the evening to promote sleep.

 (5) It release follows the diurnal pattern, with its highest levels in the morning and lowest levels at night.
 It regulates HPA (hypothalamus pituitary adrenal) axis.
 The hypothalamus releases corticotropin releasing hormone (CRH), which stimulates the pituitary gland to release adrenocorticotropic hormone (ACTH).
 ACTH stimulates the adrenal glands to produce and release cortisol.